-G. MIDDLE SCHOOL EXTENDED LEARNING OPPORTUNITIES: Opportunities for extended learning for students with academic deficiencies may be offered during the school day as well as beyond the school day.
+G. MIDDLE SCHOOL EXTENDED LEARNING OPPORTUNITIES

+Opportunities for extended learning for students with academic deficiencies may be offered during the school day as well as beyond the school day.
 Extended learning opportunities will be determined on an annual basis.

-1. Virtual Education
+Virtual Education

-- a.
-Schools may not limit student access to Florida Virtual School Courses.
-However, school counselors will determine if the course is academically appropriate for the student based on the student's academic history, grade level and age.
+- 1. Schools may not limit student access to Florida Virtual School Courses.
+However, school counselors will determine if the course is academically appropriate for the student based on the students' academic history, grade level, and age.
 (F.S.
-1002.37(3)(c)) - b.
-Schools may not limit access to a Florida Virtual School course even if the school offers the same course. - c.
-Students may not enroll in the same course at Florida Virtual School when concurrently enrolled in the course at the local school. - d.
+1002.37(3)(c)) - 2.
+Schools may not limit access to a Florida Virtual School course even if the school offers the same course. - 3.
+Students may not enroll in the same course at Florida Virtual School when concurrently enrolled in the course at the local school. - 4.
 Schools must provide student access to Florida Virtual School as part of the student's full day curriculum.

-H. REPORTING MIDDLE SCHOOL PROGRESS
+H. REPORTING MIDDLE STUDENT PROGRESS

+1. Progress Reports (Report Cards)

+Progress reports are issued at the end of every nine weeks of school and cover a period of approximately 45 school days.
+Progress may not be withheld from students because of failure to pay dues, fees or charges for lost or damaged books or property.

+2. Interim Reports

-- 1. Progress Reports (Report Cards): Progress reports are issued at the end of every nine weeks of school and cover a period of approximately 45 school days.
-Progress reports may not be withheld from students because of failure to pay dues, fees or charges for lost or damaged books or property. - 2.
-Interim Reports: No later than midway between marking periods, an interim report shall be sent to parents of students who are experiencing difficulty including, but not limited to: a grade of D or F, a drop of two or more grades, unacceptable behavior and excessive absences.
-In schools with an automated system for record keeping and grading, interims will be provided for all students. - 3.
-Grading for Grades 6, 7 and 8 (F.S.
-1003.437): Student performance will be evaluated and reported based upon mastery of standards.
+Not later than midway between marking periods, an interim report shall be sent to parents of students who are experiencing difficulty including, but not limited to: failing, a drop of two or more grades, unacceptable behavior and excessive absences.
+In schools with an automated system for record keeping and grading, interims will be provided for all students.

+3. Grading for Grades 6, 7 and 8 (F.S.
+1003.437)

+Student performance will be evaluated and reported based upon mastery of standards.
 The symbols to be used are:

 A Superior Progress 90-100

 B+ Outstanding Progress 87-89

 В Commendable Progress 80-86

 C+ Above Average Progress 77-79

 C Average Progress 70-76

 D+ Below Average Progress 67-69

 D Lowest Acceptable Progress 60-66

 F Failure 0-59

 I Incomplete

-4. Grading Students Who Earn High School Credit in Grades 6-8:
+4. Grading Students Who Earn High School Credit in Grades 6-8

-- a.
-High School credit may be earned in grades 6-8 by completing the course and earning a passing grade.
+High school credit may be earned in grades 6-8 by completing the course and earning a passing grade.
 Students may also receive credit for courses successfully completed in a virtual environment.
-Courses taken may be sued to satisfy high school graduation requirements or Florida Academic Scholars award requirements.
+Courses taken may be used to satisfy high school graduation requirements or Florida Academic Scholars award requirements.
 (F.S.
+1003.43(1)(k))

-1003.43(1)(k)) - b.
-Letter grades (A-F, I) will be assigned for any high school course taken by a middle school student and will be counted toward the student's high school grade point averages. - c.
+Starting in 2007-08, letter grades (A-F, I) will be assigned for any high school course taken by a middle school student and will be counted towards the student's high school grade point average for graduation.

+Grades received for high school courses taken in middle school will not be calculated into the student's District grade point average (GPA) for class rank determination.

 For grades earned of a C, D, or F by middle school students taking high school courses, the forgiveness policy allows the replacement of the first grade with a grade of C or higher earned subsequently in the same or comparable course.
 Only the new grade shall be used in the calculation of the student's grade point average for graduation.
 (F.S.
 1003.428(4)(d)) Middle school students taking high school courses, earning a B or B+ will be able to repeat those classes in high school to increase their skill and knowledge level; credits and grades will not be given.